 NASSPD ANNUAL CONFERENCE 2016

-Jointly Provided by the National Association of Society of the Study for Personality Disorder and the Icahn School of Medicine at Mount Sinai
+Jointly Provided by the National Association of Society of the Study for Personality Disorder and the Department of Psychiatry, Icahn School of Medicine at Mount Sinai

 Otto F. Kernberg MD, FAPA